-- > Equality Act 2010: advice for schools DfE Feb 2013 - ➤ SEND Code of Practice 0 -25 Years (April 2015) - Schools SEN Information Report Regulations (2014) - Statutory Guidance on supporting students at school with medical conditions (April 2014) - Safeguarding Policy - Accessibility Plan - > Teachers' Standards (2012) - United Nations Convention on Rights of the Student (1991)
+- Equality Act 2010: advice for schools DfE Feb 2013 - > SEND Code of Practice 0 -25 Years (April 2015) - Schools SEN Information Report Regulations (2014)

+- Statutory Guidance on supporting students at school with medical conditions (April 2014)

+- Safeguarding Policy

+- > Accessibility Plan

+- > Teachers' Standards (2012)

+- United Nations Convention on Rights of the Student (1991)

 This Policy has been created to ensure compliance with the Department of Education's SEND Reforms, which address measures outlined in the Students and Families Act 2014.
 The Act includes changes to the support and services students and young people with special educational needs and disabilities will receive.
 These changes came into force on 1st September 2014.
-This policy has been created by Claire Gurd in liaison with the Head Teacher, Ms Lucy Gambier, the SEN Governor, Mrs Jacky Sage, the senior leadership team and staff, with due regard to the input of parents and students with SEND.
+This policy has been created by Deputy Headteacher (Mrs Claire Gurd) in liaison with the SEN Governor at the time (Mrs Jacky Sage), the senior leadership team and staff, with due regard to the input of parents and students with SEND.
+It was reviewed and updated in September 2023, again in August 2024 by Mr Mike Merelie, previous SENDCo and again in July 2025 by Mrs. Kirsty Taylor Assistant Headteacher Inclusion & SENDCo.